I did MDMA therapy. It was a deeply profound and life-changing experience.

 I would rank it as one of the top 3 most important things I’ve done in my life, at least in terms of my personal development.

-I’m writing about it because I think this therapy could help a lot of people, and more people need to know about it.
+I’m writing about it because I think this therapy could help a lot of people, and more people need to know its an option.

-In this piece, I’ll explain why I did it, what it was like, how it impacted me, and, if you want them, resources for how to seek out more info.
+In this piece, I’ll explain why I did it, what it was like, how it impacted me, and resources for how to seek out more info.

 I’m not trying to convince you to do MDMA therapy, but I won’t pretend to be objective.
 I do have a viewpoint: